People enjoy open space for physical, emotional and mental health. Remember to always be courteous. Don't forget to:

 Restrooms available at Flagstaff Summit.

 Picnic tables, grills, and trash cans located around Flagstaff Summit.
 Learn about reserving the picnic facilities and the Sunrise Amphitheater.

 Bicycles are allowed on Flagstaff Summit Road and Chapman Drive, but not on other trails in the area.
 Other bike trails on OSMP.

 Learn about bringing your dog to OSMP.
 All dogs must be leashed in the Trailhead Leash Area.
-Beyond the trailhead, dog control requirements vary from trail to trail, so carefully watch for dog regulation signs at trailheads and trail intersections, and check the Dog Regulations by Area page before your trip.
+Beyond the trailhead, dog control requirements vary from trail to trail, so carefully watch for dog regulation signs at trailheads and trail intersections.
 Dogs are prohibited on the Boy Scout Trail.
 On most other OSMP trails in this area, dogs must be on a hand-held leash at all times unless they meet the voice and sight control standard and display a City of Boulder Voice and Sight tag.
 Dog excrement removal is required by law.

 Black bears and mountain lions inhabit this area.
 Many other wildlife species are common including songbirds, birds of prey, mule deer, red foxes, and coyotes.

-The historic picnic structures and Sunrise Amphitheater were constructed by the Civilian Conservation Corps (CCC) in the 1930s, along with improvements to Flagstaff Road (image at right).
+The historic picnic structures and Sunrise Amphitheater were constructed by the Civilian Conservation Corps (CCC) in the 1930s, along with improvements to Flagstaff Road.
 Flagstaff Summit was the site of the KKK cross burning in 1922.
 A large wildfire burned across the summit of Flagstaff Mountain in October 1924, followed in the late 1920s by a large community effort led by Eben Fein to replant trees.
 Exactly 70 years later, almost to the day, Open Space & Mountain Parks conducted a 20 acre prescribed burn on the same site -- underscoring how our preception of forest fires has changed through the years.